 Students must demonstrate the ability to orally transmit ideas and information clearly.
 This requirement may be met with an approved college-level course.

 Requirements vary by principal instrument

 Other Coursework 0-15

-*NOTE: Up to eight hours of credit from the required Music History and Music Literature courses may also be used to partially General Education requirements.
+*NOTE: Up to nine (9) hours of credit from the required Music History, Music Literature and Music Theory courses may also be used to partially General Education requirements.